awnt/awnt.github.io/_posts/2021-04-15-RamenRatings.md

 <br />

 ## Future Improvement ##
 Apply hypothesis tests to figure out which variables significantly affect to average scores,maybe one or more!
-First,I have planned to use ANOVA but the data is apparently nonparametric with its skewness and free distribution.So,go through the Kruskal-Wallis.
+First,I have planned to use ANOVA but the data appears in nonparametric with its skewness and free distribution.So,I will go for the Kruskal-Wallis.